everbuild/runup/example/README.md

-> A very basic example of a project using runup.
+> A very basic example of a project using Runup.

 It only uses default flows, meaning no special processing is done for any assets.
 A more real-world example is coming soon (TODO).